petros-d/docs/enterprise/install-airgapped.md

 image: quay.io/astronomer/ap-registry:3.14.2-2
 ```

+> **Note:** If you have already enabled/disabled Astronomer platform components in your `values.yaml`, you can pass `-f/--values values.yaml` to `helm template` to print a list specific to your `values.yaml` configuration.

 Regardless of whether you choose to mirror or manually pull/push images to your private registry, the returned images and/or tags must be made accessible within your network.

 In your `values.yaml` file, you must refer to the private registry.
 There are two options for doing this: